Maxim-Firsov/bioinformatics-portfolio/README.md

 # Bioinformatics Portfolio

-Focused showcase repository for four technical projects centered on variant triage, sequence alignment, genomics data parsing, and computer-vision-based foreground extraction.
+Focused showcase repository for four technical projects centered on variant triage as a skill cumulative flagship project; then as small technical showcases sequence alignment, genomics data parsing, and computer-vision-based foreground extraction.

 ## Portfolio Goal